qatrackplus/qatrackplus/deploy/docker/README.md

 ### Setting up SSL

-To set up SSL I highly recommending using CloudFlare's free 'one-click ssl':
+To set up SSL I highly recommending using CloudFlare's free 'one-click ssl' which will set up SSL security between your users and CloudFlare:

 > <https://www.cloudflare.com/ssl/>

-This will set up SSL security between your users and CloudFlare.
-To also secure the path between CloudFlare and your server you will need to follow the following steps:
+To also secure
+the path between CloudFlare and your server you will need to follow the following steps: